hashicorp/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 The following arguments are supported:

-* `metadata` - (Required) Standard pod's metadata.
+* `metadata` - (Required) Standard deployment's metadata.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#metadata)
-* `spec` - (Required) Spec of the pod owned by the cluster
+* `spec` - (Required) Spec defines the specification of the desired behavior of the deployment.
+For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status)

 ## Nested Blocks